Popular Search Algorithms in Artificial Intelligence (AI)

 Uniform Cost Search (UCS)

-The Uniform Cost Search (UCS) expands nodes in increasing order of path cost searching for the least costly path to the goal.
-It is a cost variant of breadth first search (BFS) where the cost of nodes is prioritized over the level of the node in the tree.
+The Uniform Cost Search (UCS) expands nodes in increasing order of path cost, searching for the least costly path to the goal.
+It is a costing variant of breadth-first search (BFS) where the cost of nodes is prioritized over the node level in the tree.

-Example: UCS is useful in planning the most efficient route on a map with different road lengths.
+Example: UCS helps plan the most efficient route on a map with different road lengths.

 Strengths:

-It is complete and it will find a solution when there is one.
+- It is complete, and we will find a solution when there is one.

 Limitations:

-In graphs with high size or high edge cost, performance may not be favorable.
+- Performance may be unfavorable in graphs with high size or high edge cost.

 Depth-Limited Search

-Depth-Limited Search (DLS) limits the maximum depth of depth-first search and only allows exploration to a given depth.
-This is useful within cyclic graphs so as to avoid deep recursive search without finding the goal.
+Depth-limited search (DLS) limits the maximum depth of depth-first search and only allows exploration to a given depth.
+This is useful within cyclic graphs to avoid deep recursive searches without finding the goal.

 Example: depth-limited search is when an agent of a game analyzes the first few options to try and predict the win of that round.